riyagupta0701/TravelGo-Software-Architecture/report/Team_11_Final_Report.md

 ### 12.1 External Dependencies

 The platform relies on several external dependencies to function effectively.
 Some core services include maps and geolocation APIs (e.g., Google Maps) for navigation, routing, and location tracking.
 Furthermore, with respect to monetisation, the platform depends on payment processors (IDEAL, PayPal, etc).
 On the technical side, the use of cloud hosting and databases would provide scalability and performance.
 Additionally, authentication services (Google, Facebook, etc) and communication tools (email/SMS providers) would also be employed to support user management.
 The platform relies on Apache Kafka as an event streaming platform for asynchronous, real-time communication between the microservices.

-For the current proof of concept implementation, we made use of [Leaflet](leafletjs.com) to develop the interactive map and OpenStreetMap for the dataset.

 ## 13 Testing